 In 2001, McAdams landed her debut television performance, playing a bulimic girl in the Disney series The Famous Jett Jackson.
 She made her film debut one year later, in the Canadian/Italian-produced film My Name is Tanino.

 McAdams earned her first significant accolade for a supporting role in 2002's Perfect Pie; for her role in the low-budget film, she was nominated for a Genie Award (Canada's Oscar).
 With her career now gaining momentum, McAdams moved to Los Angeles, where she was cast opposite Rob Schneider in the 2002 comedy The Hot Chick.
-Later, in an interview with Vogue magazine, she amitted that the movie—her first film in the United States—was a "huge milestone" for her.
-McAdams returned to Canada soon after, and appeared in the TV series Slings and Arrows (2003), for which she won a Genie Award.
+Later, in an interview with Vogue magazine, she admitted that the movie—her first film in the United States—was a "huge milestone" for her.
+McAdams returned to Canada soon after to appear in the TV series Slings and Arrows (2003), for which she won a Genie Award.

 In 2005, McAdams appeared in several films that achieved great commercial success, including the comedy Wedding Crashers, the thriller Red Eye and the dramedy The Family Stone.